Your Health Matters

 Sitting in Different Cultures around the World

-For thousands of years, human beings have taken rest on the ground using variations of a squat, cross-legged or a kneeling positions.
-And despite the availability of chairs and a multitude of things to sit on, sitting on the floor remains a common activity in many cultures.
+For thousands of years, humans have taken rest on the ground using variations of a squat, cross-legged or a kneeling positions.
+Despite the availability of chair styles, sitting on the floor remains the primary rest posture in many cultures.

-In fact, sitting on the floor is one common thread that runs cross-culturally with slight variations that reflect the ethics, health, and insights of many of the world’s population.
+In fact, sitting on the floor is one common thread that runs cross-culturally in all regions of the world.
 Consider the following:

 - In the Buddhist and Hindu traditions of yoga, practitioners of meditation sit in the lotus position (or sukhasana) for long periods of time.
 This type of sitting is believed to not only stretch the leg muscles, but also improve posture, promote well-being through correct flow of chakra points in the body, and even aid proper digestion through alignment of the spine.